swiftlang/swift/docs/SIL.rst

 Similar to the ``assign`` instruction, but the assignment is done via a delegate.

+``[enclosingSelfAccess]`` indicates the property wrapper setter allows arbitrary access to the class instance containing the wrapped property.

 In case of an initialization, the function ``%2`` is called with ``%0`` as argument.
 The result is stored to ``%1``.
 In case ``%2`` is an address type,